 Your attorney should help you prepare for this and might even raise the issues first, to take some of the “sting” out of them in the eyes of the judge.

 A Trial Could Take a Long Time

-Depending on the number of witnesses, your trial might be only be a couple of hours or one day.
-However, it could sometime take several days.
+Depending on the number of witnesses, your trial might only be a couple of hours or one day.
+However, it could sometimes take several days.
 In divorce court, it isn’t unusual to meet on non-consecutive days over the course of weeks.
-The scheduling will depend on the judge’s and court’s calendar.
+The scheduling will depend on the judge’s and the court’s calendar.

 Let Us Assist